LewisJohnson/unity-ui-examples/README.md

 Welcome to UUE!
 A collection of UI examples for Unity.
 There's two types of examples, screen space & world space.
 If you don’t know the difference, click [here](https://docs.unity3d.com/Manual/UICanvas.html) to find out.

 ## Examples
-Want to see images?
-[Click here](#examples-with-image)

-Each examples has a readme of it's own.
-So click an example below to find out more!
+Each example has a readme with images, so click an example below to find out more!
 - [FizzleFade (From Wolfenstein 3D)](/Assets/ScreenSpace/FizzleFade)
 - [Offest (UI Which offset the mouse)](/Assets/ScreenSpace/Offset)
 - [Prision Architect (Building/Managment)](/Assets/ScreenSpace/PrisionArchitect)